Am I Eligible for the Abortion Pill?

 • The abortion pill is not effective in the termination of ectopic pregnancy.
 An ectopic pregnancy occurs when a pregnancy attaches somewhere in the body other than the wall of the uterus.
 This condition is life-threatening for the woman and requires immediate treatment.

-Why Do I Need STD testing?
+Why Do I Need STD Testing?

 STDs can be asymptomatic, meaning you can have an STD for years without knowing.
 STDs can increase the risk of complications from the abortion pill, including a severe infection called pelvic inflammatory disease (PID).
 PID can lead to chronic pelvic pain and increase the risk of future ectopic pregnancy and infertility.